-Nathan is engaged in a range of policy impact activity.
-He is co-chair, with Andy MacDonald MP, of the ABI Justice Network, a consortium of charities, senior professionals and academics engaging policymakers, civil servants, and service leads promoting effective policy and practice in support of those with ABI.
-He is a founding member of NABLES, which seeks to improve educational experiences after an ABI, supported the development of the key Time for Change policy report, and has advised successive New Zealand Principal Youth Court Judges.
+His work has examined the disproportionate prevalence of various childhood health and developmental difficulties among young people in our criminal justice systems, and the education, social care, housing and justice system practices and interventions that discriminate against, disable and therefore criminalise these young people.
+He is committed to using this evidence to improve policy and practice, including as co-chair, with Andy MacDonald MP, of UKABIF’s ABI Justice Network – a consortium of charities, senior professionals and academics engaging policymakers, civil servants, and service leads promoting effective support of those with ABI.
+He is also a founding member of NABLES, which seeks to improve educational experiences after an ABI, supported the development of the key Time for Change policy report.

-He is also the founding co-chair – with Kerry Albright, Deputy Director, UNICEF – of the Campbell Collaboration Coordinating Group on Children and Young People’s Wellbeing, the world-leading international social science research network for the production and dissemination of high quality, open and policy-relevant evidence syntheses.
+Nathan is also the founding co-chair – with Kerry Albright, Deputy Director, UNICEF – of the Campbell Collaboration Coordinating Group on Children and Young People’s Wellbeing, the world-leading international social science research network for the production and dissemination of high quality, open and policy-relevant evidence syntheses.

 Research Interests